Inefficient practices hurt an investment firm, be it internally or when facing the client.

 Just as an asymptote is a line that never hits zero with each movement along the axis, you might not reach zero mistakes permanently.

-Whether you’re feeling the heat from executive management to run a better hedge fund or asset management operations, or you simply hold your team to a higher standard, then Six Sigma is your solution.
+Whether you're feeling the heat internally, from clients themselves, or you simply hold yourself to a higher standard, then Six Sigma is your solution.